-These cars were designed for a time when families were large, and sedans were the the designated hauler.
+These cars were designed for a time when families were large, and sedans were the designated hauler.
 There was a three-row station wagon, but it was expensive and wagons were just not very common yet as typical family cars.
 So no matter how many kids there were, they all fit, one way or another.

 Like about a dozen Niedermeyers and Payrs did in 1959, when we all piled into the Olds 88 version of the same A-Body for a confirmation outing in Innsbruck (I’m in front).
 Maybe that’s one of the reasons I’m so fond of these cars.
 In the 1950s in Europe, these GM cars of this vintage were considered the finest cars in the world, and were luxury cars conveying high prestige.
-Riding in this hired black Olds sedan was the equivalent of a hired S Class or Rolls Royce today.
+Riding in this hired black Olds sedan was the equivalent of a hired S Class or Rolls-Royce today.

 The big steering wheel was designed for a time before power steering (or air bags).
 Its ratio (19:1) was actually faster than later Chevrolets, thanks to the large diameter rim which afforded plenty of leverage, with four turns, lock to lock.
-The gearshift also was designed for actual use, not just for style, and the large, smooth knob adds a nice tactile touch to the experience of wending one’s way through the three forward gear, synchronized on the two upper ones.
+The gearshift also was designed for actual use, not just for style, and the large, smooth knob adds a nice tactile touch to the experience of wending one’s way through the three forward gears, synchronized on the two upper ones.

-And since Dad felt flush enough to buy a nicely-trimmed deLuxe, why not splurge on the tube AM radio too?
+And since Dad felt flush enough to buy a nicely-trimmed DeLuxe, why not splurge on the tube AM radio too?
 And what was the first song that came on, on the way home from the dealer?